 7. Predators and Prey Beware

-To avoid being eaten by a starved anemone, lion’s mane jellyfish must exercise caution.
-In addition, leatherback sea turtles have been spotted devouring them off the coast of Canada.
+Leatherback sea turtles devour jellies off the coast of Canada.
 Oral papillae, which are in the throats of reptiles and point backward, help to move food toward the stomach and make it difficult for the animal to escape.
 To avoid predation, lion’s mane jellyfish must exercise caution.

 8. Lion’s Mane Jellyfish Don’t Have a Brain

-Contrary to popular belief, these creatures do in fact have neurons, which are a ring of nerves that can be detected within their “hoods” or “bells.”
+Contrary to popular belief, these creatures do in fact have neurons, a ring of nerves within their “hoods” or “bells.”
 Without an actual brain or eyes, the Lion’s Mane must rely on its nerve cells to perceive and respond to potential threats, such as prey.
 Detectors in their bodies tell them if they are climbing or descending, approaching or fleeing the light.
-While being pulled in one direction, the jellyfish swims counter to the current.
+The jellyfish swims counter to the current.

 9. They Eat and Poop Through the Same Orifice